GhostDragonWasTaken/methASM/README.md

 - Method call emission (mangled names, `this` as first parameter)
 - Pointer dereference and address-of code generation
 - Array and pointer element address calculation and typed indexed load/store emission
+- Runtime null checks for dynamic dereference and pointer-based indexing
+- Runtime bounds checks for dynamic indexing into fixed-size arrays
 - Code generation for `if`, `while`, `for`, and `switch` control flow
 - Nested control-flow label management for `break` and `continue`
 - `_start` entry emission that calls `main` when present